Ryan White and Transgender People

 National Transgender HIV Testing Day is April 18

 - 88.4% are from racial and ethnic minority populations

 RWHAP Transgender Clients and Viral Suppression

-According to the RWHAP Annual Client-Level Data Report, 2017, RWHAP transgender clients have lower rates of viral suppression compared with the overall RWHAP client population: 80.9% of RWHAP transgender clients are virally suppressed while the national RWHAP average is 85.9%.
+RWHAP transgender clients have lower rates of viral suppression compared with the overall RWHAP client population.
+80.9% of RWHAP transgender clients are virally suppressed while the national RWHAP average is 85.9%.
 However, clinical outcomes among RWHAP clients are improving, including transgender clients.
-(From 2010 to 2017, overall RWHAP client viral suppression rates increased from 69.5% to 85.9%.)
+(From 2010 to 2017, overall RWHAP client viral suppression rates increased from 69.5% to 85.9%.).
+This information is from the RWHAP Annual Client-Level Data Report, 2017

 HRSA Transgender Initiatives